apple-oss-distributions/xnu/README.md

 How to install a new header file from XNU
 =========================================

-To install IOKit headers, see additional comments in [iokit/IOKit/Makefile]().

 XNU installs header files at the following locations -

     a. $(DSTROOT)/System/Library/Frameworks/Kernel.framework/Headers